devmatheusm/Weather-App/readme.md

 2. abrir the WebApp

-   -open the API_KEY.js file and inside insert your API key which can be found at https://openweathermap.org/
+   - open the API_KEY.js file and inside insert your API key which can be found at https://openweathermap.org/

-   -rename the file API_KEY.js to KEY.js
+      - rename the file API_KEY.js to KEY.js

-   -now is just open the file index.html directly or using an application/extension (ex: LiveShare vsCode)
+   - now is just open the file index.html directly or using an application/extension (ex: LiveShare vsCode)